dkostyaev/dkostyaev.github.io/_posts/2014-06-21-Sentiment analysis.md

 ### How to use it

-LetвЂ™s dive into details on how to use CoreNLP in Scala.
+Let’s dive into details on how to use CoreNLP in Scala.
 Since Scala is compatible with Java, you can simply import CoreNLP library in your Scala project.
 To include library and models for sentiment component in your project add the following dependency to the sbt build file:

 {% highlight scala %}
 libraryDependencies += "edu.stanford.nlp" % "stanford-corenlp" % "3.3.1" artifacts (Artifact("stanford-corenlp", "models"), Artifact("stanford-corenlp"))